 Otherwise ( ( yP >> Log2MaxCuSize ) is not equal to ( yPRb >> Log2MaxCuSize ) ), colPu is marked as unavailable.

-If colPu is coded in an intra prediction mode or colPu is unavailable, the following applies.
+When colPu is coded in an intra prediction mode or colPu is unavailable, the following applies.

 Central luma position of the current prediction unit is defined by